Kenpachiro Satsuma

+Yasuaki Maeda (前田 靖昭, Maeda Yasuaki) known professionally as Kenpachiro Satsuma (薩摩 剣八郎, Satsuma Kenpachirō) was a Japanese actor and stuntman.
+He is best known for portraying Godzilla in all seven of the Heisei films.

 Born in Kagoshima Prefecture, Satsuma began his acting career in the 1960s with small roles in samurai films.
 In 1971 he was offered the role of the smog monster antagonist Hedorah in Godzilla vs. Hedorah, opposite Haruo Nakajima as Godzilla.
 He went on to play Gigan in two further Godzilla films.
 When Nakajima retired from the Godzilla role in 1972, substitutes were hired between 1973 and 1975 until Satsuma took over permanently in 1984.
-His portrayal took the character away from the humour of the character's portrayals over the past decades, returning to the more animalistic Godzilla persona of the original 1954 film.
+His portrayal took the character away from the humor of the character's portrayals over the past decades, returning to the more animalistic Godzilla persona of the original 1954 film.

-While filming Godzilla movies, Satsuma would regularly pass out on the set due to lack of oxygen while wearing the poorly ventilated and rubber suits; this was especially a problem during production of Godzilla vs. Destoroyah, in which the steam effect on the suit (meant to represent Godzilla undergoing a nuclear meltdown) was achieved using pure carbon dioxide.
+While filming Godzilla movies, Satsuma would regularly pass out on the set due to lack of oxygen while wearing the poorly ventilated and heavy rubber suits.
+This was especially a problem during the production of Godzilla vs. Destoroyah, in which the steam effect on the suit (meant to represent Godzilla undergoing a nuclear meltdown) was achieved using pure carbon dioxide.
+He also authored books detailing his experiences working on Godzilla movies and Pulgasari (1985).
+Satsuma opposed CGI versions of Godzilla, and reportedly walked out of a screening of the 1998 American adaptation because he felt that it took the life out of the character.
+He stated that he actually preferred Pulgasari to the 1998 Godzilla film.